-Medicare covers a range of wellness and preventive services for free to help keep you healthy.
+Medicare covers a range of wellness and preventive services for free to help you stay healthy.
 Some preventive services include exams, shots, lab tests and screenings.
-You can get a free “Welcome to Medicare” checkup along with annual wellness visits to help prevent disease and disability.
+You get a free “Welcome to Medicare” checkup along with annual wellness visits to help prevent disease and disability.

 Does Medicare Cover Preventive Services?

-Medicare covers a variety of preventive services at no cost to you in order to detect and monitor your health as you age.
+Medicare covers a variety of preventive services at no cost to help detect and monitor your health as you age.

-- You will not pay a deductible, copayment or coinsurance for most preventive services with Original Medicare (Part A and Part B).
-To avoid cost, you must visit a Medicare participating provider.
+- You will not pay a deductible, copayment or coinsurance for most preventive services with Original Medicare.
+To avoid costs, you must visit a Medicare-participating provider.

 - Medicare Advantage